Capítulo Primero. De lo que el cura y el barbero pasaron con don Quijote cerca de su enfermedad

 Esténme vuestras mercedes atentos, y vayan conmigo.

-"Be attentive, sirs, and come with me."
+Be attentive, your mercies, and come with me.

 ¿Por ventura es cosa nueva deshacer un solo caballero andante un ejército de docientos mil hombres, como si todos juntos tuvieran una sola garganta, o fueran hechos de alfenique?

-"Is it perhaps new that a single knight-errant can defeat an army of a hundred thousand men, as if they all had but one throat, or were made of sugar?"
+Is it perhaps a new thing for a single knight-errant to destroy an army of a hundred thousand men, as if all of them had a single throat, or were made of tin?

 Si no, díganme: ¿cuántas historias están llenas destas maravillas?

-"If not, tell me: how many stories are filled with such wonders?"
+If not, tell me: how many stories are filled with these wonders?

-¡Había, en hora mala para , que no quiero decir para otro, de vivir hoy el famoso don Belianís, o alguno de los del inumerable linaje de Amadís de Gaula; que si alguno déstos hoy viviera y con el Turco se afrontara, a fee que no le arrendara la ganancia!
+¡Había, en hora mala para mí, que no quiero decir para otro, de vivir hoy el famoso don Belianís, o alguno de los del inumerable linaje de Amadís de Gaula; que si alguno déstos hoy viviera y con el Turco se afrontara, a fee que no le arrendara la ganancia!

 Pero Dios mirará por su pueblo, y deparará alguno que, si no tan bravo como los pasados andantes caballeros, a lo menos no les será inferior en el ánimo; y Dios me entiende, y no digo más.

-"But God will look after His people, and provide someone who, if not as brave as the past knight-errants, will at least not be inferior to them in spirit; and God understands, and I say no more."
+But God will look after his people, and will provide someone who, if not as brave as the past knights-errant, will at least not be inferior to them in spirit; and God understands me, and I'll say no more.

 A lo que dijo don Quijote:

-"To which Don Quixote replied:"
+To which Don Quixote said:

-Caballero andante he de morir, y baje o suba el Turco cuando él quisiere y cuan poderosamente pudiere; que otra vez digo que Dios me entiende.
+— Caballero andante he de morir, y baje o suba el Turco cuando él quisiere y cuan poderosamente pudiere; que otra vez digo que Dios me entiende.

 A esta sazón dijo el barbero:

-"At this point, the barber said:"
+At this point, the barber said:

-"I beg your permission to tell a short story that happened in Seville, which, having come here as it were by chance, gives me the desire to share it with you."
+— I beg your lordships to give me permission to tell a short story that happened in Seville, which, since I'm here anyway, I feel like sharing with you.

 Dio la licencia don Quijote, y el cura y los demás le prestaron atención, y él comenzó desta manera:

-"Don Quixote granted permission, and the priest and the others listened attentively, and he began thus:"
+Don Quixote gave his permission, and the priest and the others paid attention, and he began in this way:

-«En la casa de los locos de Sevilla estaba un hombre a quien sus parientes habían puesto allí por falto de juicio.
+— «En la casa de los locos de Sevilla estaba un hombre a quien sus parientes habían puesto allí por falto de juicio.

 Era graduado en cánones por Osuna, pero, aunque lo fuera por Salamanca, según opinión de muchos, no dejara de ser loco.

-"He was a graduate in canon law from Osuna, but, even if he had graduated from Salamanca, according to many, he was still mad."
+He was a graduate in canon law from Osuna, but, although he was from Salamanca, in the opinion of many, he was still insane.

-Este tal graduado, al cabo de algunos años de recogimiento, se dio a entender que estaba cuerdo y en su entero juicio, y con esta imaginación escribió al arzobispo, suplicándole encarecidamente y con muy concertadas razones le mandase sacar de aquella miseria en que vivía, pues por la misericordia de Dios había ya cobrado el juicio perdido; pero que sus parientes, por gozar de la parte de su hacienda, le tenían allí, y, a pesar de la verdad, querían que fuese loco hasta la muerte.
+Este tal graduado, al cabo de algunos años de recogimiento, se dio a entender que estaba cuerdo y en su entero juicio, y con esta imaginación escribió al arzobispo, suplicándole encarecidamente y con muy concertadas razones le mandase sacar de aquella miseria en que vivía, pues por la misericordia de Dios había ya cobrado el juicio perdido;

-"This graduate, after several years of seclusion, began to demonstrate that he was sane and of sound mind, and with this imagination he wrote to the archbishop, earnestly pleading and with very well-reasoned arguments, asking him to release him from the misery in which he lived, as he had regained his lost judgment by the mercy of God; but his relatives, in order to enjoy their share of his estate, kept him there, and despite the truth, they wanted him to be considered insane until death."
+This graduate, after a few years of seclusion, gave the impression that he was sane and in his right mind, and with this imagination, he wrote to the archbishop, urging him earnestly and with very well-reasoned arguments to have him removed from the misery in which he was living, as by the mercy of God he had already regained his lost judgment;

 »El arzobispo, persuadido de muchos billetes concertados y discretos, mandó a un capellán suyo se informase del retor de la casa si era verdad lo que aquel licenciado le escribía, y que asimesmo hablase con el loco, y que si le pareciese que tenía juicio, le sacase y pusiese en libertad.

-"The archbishop, persuaded by many discreetly arranged letters, ordered his chaplain to inquire about the state of the madman in the house to see if what the licentiate wrote was true, and that he speak with the madman himself, and if it seemed to him that he had regained his judgment, he was to release him and set him free."
+The archbishop, persuaded by many well-reasoned and discreet notes, ordered one of his chaplains to inquire from the rector of the house if what the graduate had written to him was true, and to also speak with the madman, and if he seemed to have judgment, to take him out and set him free.

 Hízolo así el capellán, y el retor le dijo que aquel hombre aún se estaba loco: que, puesto que hablaba muchas veces como persona de grande entendimiento, al cabo disparaba con tantas necedades, que en muchas y en grandes igualaban a sus primeras discreciones, como se podía hacer la esperiencia hablándole.

-Quiso hacerla el capellán, y, poniéndole con el loco, habló con él una hora y más, y en todo aquel tiempo jamás el loco dijo razón torcida ni disparatada; antes, habló tan atentadamente, que el capellán fue forzado a creer que el loco estaba cuerdo; y entre otras cosas que el loco le dijo fue que el retor le tenía ojeriza, por no perder los regalos que sus parientes le hacían porque dijese que aún estaba loco, y con lúcidos intervalos; y que el mayor contrario que en su desgracia tenía era su mucha hacienda, pues, por gozar della sus enemigos, ponían dolo y dudaban de la merced que Nuestro Señor le había hecho en volverle de bestia en hombre.
+Quiso hacerla el capellán, y, poniéndole con el loco, habló con él una hora y más, y en todo aquel tiempo jamás el loco dijo razón torcida ni disparatada; antes, habló tan atentadamente, que el capellán fue forzado a creer que el loco estaba cuerdo;

 Finalmente, él habló de manera que hizo sospechoso al retor, codiciosos y desalmados a sus parientes, y a él tan discreto que el capellán se determinó a llevársele consigo a que el arzobispo le viese y tocase con la mano la verdad de aquel negocio.

-"Finally, he spoke in a way that made the chaplain suspect the chaplain's relatives, greedy and heartless, and him so discreet that the chaplain decided to take him along to show the archbishop and touch with his own hand the truth of this affair."
+Finally, he spoke in such a way that he made the rector suspicious, his relatives greedy and heartless, and himself so discreet that the chaplain decided to take him with him so that the archbishop could see and touch with his own hand the truth of this matter.

 »Con esta buena fee, el buen capellán pidió al retor mandase dar los vestidos con que allí había entrado el licenciado; volvió a decir el retor que mirase lo que hacía, porque, sin duda alguna, el licenciado aún se estaba loco.